-Our current licenses, and our future licenses likely will, impose various royalty payments, milestones, and other obligations on us.
+Our current licenses impose, and our future licenses likely will impose, various royalty payments, milestones, and other obligations on us.
 If we fail to comply with any of these obligations, we may be required to pay damages and the licensor may have the right to terminate the license.
-Termination by the licensor would cause us to lose valuable rights, and could prevent us from developing and commercializing our product candidates and proprietary technologies.
+Termination by the licensor would cause us to lose valuable rights and could prevent us from developing and commercializing our product candidates and proprietary technologies.
 Our business would suffer if any current or future licenses terminate, if the licensors fail to abide by the terms of the license, if the licensors fail to enforce licensed patents against infringing third parties, if the licensed patents or other rights are found to be invalid or unenforceable, or if we are unable to enter into necessary licenses on acceptable terms.
-Furthermore, if any current or future licenses terminate, or if the underlying patents fail to ours.
+Furthermore, if any current or future licenses terminate, or if the underlying patents fail to provide the intended exclusivity, competitors or other third parties may gain the freedom to seek regulatory approval of, and to market, products identical to ours.
 Moreover, our licensors may own or control intellectual property that has not been licensed to us and, as a result, we may be subject to claims, regardless of their merit, that we are infringing or otherwise violating the licensor's rights.
 In addition, while we cannot currently determine the amount of the royalty obligations we would be required to pay on sales of future products, if any, the amounts may be significant.
 The amount of our future royalty obligations will depend on the technology and intellectual property we use in products that we successfully develop and commercialize, if any.
 Therefore, even if we successfully develop and commercialize products, we may be unable to achieve or maintain profitability.